 - "ADRs" are to the American depositary receipts which may evidence the ADSs; - "ADSs" are to the American depositary shares, each of which represents ordinary shares; - "AHS," "we," "us," "our company" and "our" are to AiHuiShou International Co.
-Ltd., our Cayman Islands holding company and its subsidiaries; - "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - "executed transaction price" are to the transaction price that is not net of any coupons offered to the buyers on our marketplaces; - "GMV" are to the total dollar value of goods distributed to merchants and consumers through transactions on our platform in a given period for which payments have been made, prior to returns and cancellations, excluding shipping cost but including sales tax; total GMV consists of GMV for product sales and GMV for online marketplaces GMV for product sales measures the GMV from sales of phones and other consumer electronic goods through our platform; GMV for online marketplaces measures the GMV from third-party merchants and/or consumers participating in our PJT and Paipai marketplaces; - "number of consumer products transacted" are to the number of consumer products distributed to merchants and consumers through transactions on our platform in a given period, prior to returns and cancellations; a single consumer product may be counted more than once according to the number of times it is transacted on our platform through the distribution process to end consumer; - "ordinary shares" are to our ordinary shares, par value US\$0.001 per share; - "RMB" and "Renminbi" are to the legal currency of China; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; and - "VIEs" are to Shanghai Yueyee Network Information Technology Co., Ltd. (上海悦易网络信息技术有限公司) and Shenzhen Lvchuang Network Technology Co., Ltd.; and - · "WFOE" are to Shanghai Aihui Trading Co., Ltd.
+Ltd., our Cayman Islands holding company and its subsidiaries; - "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan;

+- "executed transaction price" are to the transaction price that is not net of any coupons offered to the buyers on our marketplaces; - "GMV" are to the total dollar value of goods distributed to merchants and consumers through transactions on our platform in a given period for which payments have been made, prior to returns and cancellations, excluding shipping cost but including sales tax; total GMV consists of GMV for product sales and GMV for online marketplaces GMV for product sales measures the GMV from sales of phones and other consumer electronic goods through our platform; GMV for online marketplaces measures the GMV from third-party merchants and/or consumers participating in our PJT and Paipai marketplaces; - "number of consumer products transacted" are to the number of consumer products distributed to merchants and consumers through transactions on our PJT Marketplace, Paipai Marketplace and other channels we operate in a given period, prior to returns and cancellations, excluding the number of consumer products collected through AHS Recycle; a single consumer product may be counted more than once according to the number of times it is transacted on PJT Marketplace, Paipai Marketplace and other channels we operate through the distribution process to end consumer; - "ordinary shares" are to our ordinary shares, par value US\$0.001 per share; - "our platform" are to our overall business operations, including AHS Recycle, PJT Marketplace, Paipai Marketplace and AHS Device and other channels we operate; - "RMB" and "Renminbi" are to the legal currency of China; - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States; and - "VIEs" are to Shanghai Wanwuxinsheng Environmental Protection Technology Group Co., Ltd. (formerly known as Shanghai Yueyee Network Information Technology Co., Ltd. (上海悦易网络信息技术有限公司)) and Shenzhen Lvchuang Network Technology Co., Ltd.; and - "WFOE" are to Shanghai Aihui Trading Co., Ltd.